Facebook surfing pays off for some investors

 "It seemed clear you were starting to see a broader set of advertisers" on the service, said Elsheshai, who is based in Minneapolis and has 462 Facebook "friends" at last count.

-Another enthusiast for Facebook is Chris Carter, co-manager of the $549 million Buffalo Growth Fund (BUFGX.O), advised by Kornitzer Capital Management in Shawnee Mission, Kansas.
+Another enthusiast for Facebook is Chris Carter, co-manager of the $549 million Buffalo Growth Fund, advised by Kornitzer Capital Management in Shawnee Mission, Kansas.

 The Growth Fund had bought Facebook shares last year and added to the position this spring on Carter's suggestion.
 It now holds around 370,600 Facebook shares, up from about 300,000 at the end of February, according to Carter.